inikishev/glio.jl/README.md

 I am working on figuring out how to make proper modules in Julia...

-For now it adds a little bit of useful stuff that no one else seemes to have mode for julia/Flux:
+For now it adds a little bit of useful stuff that no one else seems to have made for julia/Flux:

 ### data.jl:
 `DatasetLabeled` - dataset class that makes creating datasets for classification extremely easy